 When I returned to camp, everybody was up and trying to air out their soggy tents.
 Nate confirmed that someone did indeed walk through the site in the middle of the night.
 However, when looking around, I realized that I had placed my tent right in the middle of a path that connected the main road to the other campsites (see what late-night arrivals to camp do), thus making the mad man not so mad.

-As time was ticking, and we had already seen the main attractions, it was time to leave Yellowstone and make our way to Mt.
-Rushmore.
-The drive to South Dakota was long and hot (more bum sweat).
-We drove through Big Horn National Forest, as well as a bunch of small towns in central and eastern Wyoming.
+as a bunch of small towns in central and eastern Wyoming.
 To keep ourselves entertained, we played "BOMB."
 The objective in BOMB is to tout your movie knowledge.
 The first person says a movie, with the next naming an actor from that movie, followed by the next person who must then say a another movie with that actor.
 The first person to get stumped, without repeating any actors or movies, earns a letter.
 The first person to spell "BOMB" loses.
 This only kept us entertained for little while.

 When BOMB lost its appeal, the Canadian Club Whiskey took its place...or at least for Nate and Maggie, who went to town on the bottle while Stacey pretended she wasn't falling asleep at the wheel, and I stayed awake and sober out of concern that I might have to drive.
 As was customary for our trip thus far, we didn't even cross the border into South Dakota until after sundown.
 We realized that we were again going to miss our target by quite a few hours.
 So, this meant that Mt.
 Rushmore would have to wait until the next morning.
 Our priority now was to find a camping spot.
 Lucky for us, Stacey, while falling asleep and screeching around the twisty, Black Hills roads, stumbled across "North America's best campground, hands down."
 So says the Jewish man from Chicago who offered to shine his car's headlights on our site while we set up camp.
 This dude was solid.
 Not only did he offer to brighten our campground, but he donated hot embers from his fire so we could get one of our own going.
 He was wrong about one thing, though: no way could this place be mistaken for "America's best campground."
 The Game Lodge campground wasn't a dump by any means.
-However, the expansive lawns with paved roads cutting through them, as well as the abundance of RVs and lack of space, did not make for a very outdoorsy experience.
+However, the expansive lawns with paved roads cutting through them, as well as the abundance of RVs and lack of space, di

 The Game Lodge did have showers, though.
 So as we pitched our tents, we could not have been happier with our campground.
 In no time, our tents were up and we were finishing the bottle of whiskey, along with the warm beers that had sat in front of the car's sun-beaten, back window all day.
 As we sat around the campfire, Maggie asked us to tell her stories about ghosts and some our most shameful tales from growing up.
 At the end of the night, we were grateful for two things.
 First, we knew we could look forward to showers in the morning.
 Second, there were no clouds in the sky, nor any rain in the forecast.
 We had our first clear sky of the trip.
 It was so nice out, Maggie and I decided to sleep outside of our tents.
 By far, that was the best sleep that I had had on the first three days of the trip.